-For years the prevailing wisdom in the United States was that cats should be indoors–even if that meant killing millions of outdoor cats.
-And even though cats have lived outdoors for thousands of years.
+For decades, the prevailing wisdom in the United States was that cats should be indoors–even if that meant killing millions of outdoor cats, and even though cats have lived outdoors for thousands of years.

 Alley Cat Allies works with shelters around the country to implement lifesaving programs for all cats.
 There are thousands of shelters and animal control agencies, both government operated and private, responsible for the care of animals.
 Through our impact and tireless work, humane approaches like Trap-Neuter-Return (TNR) have been adopted by shelters across the nation and continue to spread.
 Communities are increasingly realizing that the shelter system can do things differently and act compassionately, and benefit all the more.